I totally hated this when I wrote it but I guess I hate it less now. MUSHISHI (is a very cool anime and manga series that doesn't belong to me)Title:

 "Natsume.
 I live with my grandfather.
 Come on."

 Natsume led Ginko down the mountain and through the village in a more-or-less straight line.
-The streets were as empty as they had been, but Ginko noticed that the dirt on the path they were following had a well-formed groove worn into it, and that it had been tracked through the overgrown terrace gardens they were so insensitively entering and exiting.
+The streets were as empty as they had been, but Ginko noticed that the dirt on the path they were following had a well-formed groove worn into it, and that it had been tracked through the overgrown kitchen gardens of the abandoned village houses.
+It didn't seem like a path that would have existed while the houses were occupied.

 "Tea would be wonderful," Ginko said, smiling.
 "Thank you for your kind offer.
 I'm Ginko."